Skip to main content

 • Elmina Castle (São Jorge da Mina) – Elmina

-• Fort St. Jago – Elmina
+• Fort St. Jago – (Hill Top above Elmina Castle) Elmina

-• Fort William – Cape Coast
+• Fort William – Anamabo Fort, near Cape Coast

 • Fort Victoria – Cape Coast